'Sensible, cheerful and remarkably genteel'

 The palace had begun life as a private home and retained an intimate, domestic feel.
 Life there was relaxed, with the King and Queen walking in the gardens unescorted.

 The novelist Fanny Burney who joined the royal household in 1786, described how Charlotte did not take a lady ‘to attend her when she goes on her airings’.

 Image: Kew Palace, which re-opened to the public in 2006 after it was restored by Historic Royal Palaces

-Queen Charlotte’s cottage is located a short walk from Kew Palace, nestling amidst the trees and flower of the Royal Botanical Gardens, Kew.
+Queen Charlotte's Cottage is located a short walk from Kew Palace, nestling amidst the trees and flowers of the Royal Botanical Gardens, Kew.

 It was built under Charlotte’s instructions as a ‘rustic retreat’ and reflects her personal tastes and interests.
 The Queen and the rest of the family could enjoy private picnics or take tea during long summer walks through the gardens.